GadMo123/PatchPatch/backend/README.md

 - **`/broadcasting`** – Sends the current game state to clients.
   - Since the game state is not too large and state updates occur only a few dozen times per game, the full state is broadcast to clients each time.
   - This approach simplifies state management, supports reconnections, and reduces potential single points of failure at a small resource cost.
-- **`/utils`** – Contains game logic helper functions for calculating positions, pots, side pots, winning hands, etc.
+- **`/utils`** – Contains game logic helpers for managing the gameflow, calculating positions, pot and side pots, winning hands, etc.

 ### `/lobby`

 Handles lobby status requests.
 Currently, the lobby status is generated upon each client request.
-However, at a larger scale, this should be managed by a microservice that continuously tracks and updates lobby status in real time.
+At a larger scale, this should be cached.

 ## Development Status